Bundestag proposal urges Germany to scrap work requirements for citizenship

 Current citizenship law does not abide by the Grundgesetz, says die Linke

-On October 8, the German parliament (Bundestag) will debate a Left Party proposal suggesting that the CDU-SPD government should scrap employment requirements for German citizenship.
-The proposal was already submitted in June and is proceeding to its second and third readings on the Bundestag floor, before members of parliament vote on the proposal.
+On October 8, the German parliament (Bundestag) will debate a proposal by the Left Party that the CDU-SPD government should scrap employment requirements for German citizenship.
+The proposal was submitted in June and will now face its second and third readings on the Bundestag floor, before members of parliament vote on the proposal.

-The Left Party’s proposal argues that, while Germany expanded its citizenship law in 2024, many residents remain excluded from naturalisation, including people who cannot work due to disabilities or permanent illness, those caring for relatives, pensioners who aren’t part of the “guest worker generation”, non-working single parents with young children, and students.
+The Left Party argue that although Germany expanded its citizenship law in 2024, many residents remain excluded from naturalisation because they cannot prove their financial independence.
+Possibly excluded groups include people who cannot work due to disabilities or permanent illness; people caring for relatives; pensioners who aren’t part of the “guest worker generation”; non-working single parents with young children; and students.

-Currently, German residents applying for citizenship must demonstrate financial independence.
-There is no minimum income requirement for German naturalisation; however, applicants must submit payslips and information about their housing costs, allowing authorities to determine their financial stability.
+There are currently no minimum income requirements for obtaining citizenship, but applicants must prove their financial independence.
+Applicants must submit payslips and information about their housing costs and other expenses, allowing authorities to determine their financial stability.
 Applicants who are claiming or have recently claimed unemployment benefits are unlikely to have their naturalisation application approved.

 The Left Party’s proposal argues that the current naturalisation law violates the German Basic Law (Grundgesetz), which stipulates equal treatment for all residents.